 But these opportunities are only meaningful if everybody has a strong internet connection – and knows how to use it!

 Elderly Online Presence

 For our elders, this may not be easy.
-Inability to connect remotely with family and friends causes so many to feel even more isolated and lonely, due to the extreme quarantine measures especially in nursing homes.
+The inability to connect remotely with family and friends causes so many to feel even more isolated and lonely, due to the extreme quarantine measures, especially in nursing homes.
 Unless a person has at least some internet service available, and the skills to know how to use it, this epidemic imposes barriers to quality of life, banking, health care, social networks, government services, and education.
-And the effects of this virus are likely to be felt into the future as the “new normal,” especially for the most vulnerable among us.
+And the effects of this virus are likely to be felt into the future as the “new normal,”, especially for the most vulnerable among us.

-It’s for those reasons that internet is increasingly recognized as vital infrastructure.
+It’s for those reasons that the internet is increasingly recognized as a vital infrastructure.